marionschneider/sentitweet-ioT/README.md

 The twitter account related to the artwork is @sentitweeet.

-Material used for the project is : TFT 1.8 screen, Adafruit Thermal Printer Guts, Wemos Mini.
+Material used for the project: TFT 1.8 screen, Adafruit Thermal Printer Guts, Wemos Mini, wires, a breadbord, a 7.5v 2.5 Amp DC adaptor ( for the printer).